sauerbraten/radix/README.md

 ## License

-This code is licensed under the MIT License:
+This code is licensed under a BSD License:

 	Copyright (c) 2012 Alexander Willing.
 All rights reserved.